Green bullet: Green ammunition

 Two green ammunition cartridges are the 5.56×45mm NATO M855A1 and the MK281 40 mm grenade.
 Switching to the 5.56 mm green bullet, the M855A1 Enhanced Performance Round, or EPR, in 2010 has eliminated nearly 2,000 tons of lead from the waste stream.

-U.S. Army representatives at a 2013 House Armed Services Committee hearing have credited the 5.56mm M855A1 Enhanced Performance Round “close to” those of a 7.62mm in its performance capabilities.
+U.S. Army representatives at a 2013 House Armed Services Committee hearing have credited the 5.56mm M855A1 Enhanced Performance Round "close to" those of a 7.62 mm in its performance capabilities.
 The longer, less dense M855A1 bullet must be seated deeper than the lead core bullet it replaced to maintain the same exterior cartridge dimensions required for reliable functioning in self-loading firearms; and higher pressure is required to obtain the same bullet velocity with reduced propellant volume.
 Increased pressure causes gas port erosion producing a higher cyclic rate of automatic fire making jamming malfunctions more likely.
 Cracks in bolt locking lugs have been observed after 3000 rounds of full automatic fire with the M855A1 cartridge.